tymyrddin/green/source/docs/pii/bigbrother.md

 Facial recognition thrives on predictability.
 The more you randomise your appearance, the harder you are to track.
 So go forth and confuse the machines.

+## Testing

+Want to test your disguise?
+Try HowManyTimesWasITracked.com (sorry, fake, but it should exist).